ibm-cloud-docs/power-iaas/pricing-private-cloud.md

 ## Memory types
 {: #memory-types}

-Charges for IBM {{site.data.keyword.powerSys_notm}} ({{site.data.keyword.on-prem}}) are determined by the memory usage (in gigabytes), and the type of the system chosen for the virtual machine.
+Charges for {{site.data.keyword.on-prem-fname}} are determined by the memory usage (in gigabytes), and the type of the system chosen for the virtual machine.
 Enterprise systems, such as E1080 or E1050, use scale-up memory with higher density, whereas S1022 systems use scale-up memory with lesser density.
 Currently, both scale-up and scale-out memory might cost you the same price.
 However, this pricing is subject to change in the future, depending on the cost of the memory chips.
 Table 6 shows how memory types affect the cost per system:

 | Number of GBs |  Memory type                      | Hourly rate (Processor type)  | Monthly cost (730 hours)  |
 | ---------------- | ----------------------------------  | -----------------------  | ------------------------  |